 CEPI Recycling rate calculation

-Recycling rate = utilization of paper for recycling + net trade of paper for recycling, compared to paper & board consumption.
+Recycling rate = utilisation of paper for recycling + net trade of paper for recycling, compared to paper & board consumption.

-In 2014, the European Paper recycling rate (for all grades and products) was 71,7% (CEPI key statistics 2014) in Europe (EU-27 countries + Norway and Switzerland), meaning that 55 millions tons of paper based products have been collected and recycled.
+In 2017, the European Paper recycling rate (for all grades and products) was 72.3% (CEPI key statistics 2017) in Europe (EU-27 countries + Norway and Switzerland), meaning that over 55 million tons of paper-based products have been collected for recycling.

-Concerning the Paper & Board Packaging recycling rate in Europe, according the CEPI key statistics, in 2014 it amounts to 81%.
+Concerning the Paper & Board Packaging recycling rate in Europe, according to CEPI statistics 2017, it amounts to 82.1%.